Financial Samurai

 Is there any wonder why many people fail their weight loss goals?
 You can be doing great all year and then BAM!
 You wonder how you gained so much weight.

 The good thing about our bodies is that we have a natural mechanism to stop eating when we get full.
-Otherwise, we’d all be unrecognizable in about a month.
-However, if we’re honest, we know we often can’t control ourselves and overeat anyways.
-I can’t control myself when it comes to eating buttery cookies and gobble two at a time.
+Otherwise, we'd all be unrecognizable in a year.
+However, if we're honest, we know we often can't control ourselves and overeat anyways.
+I can't control myself when it comes to eating buttery cookies and gobble two at a time.
 Yum, yum.

-My weight used to fluctuate in a 10 pound upward band, which is a lot considering I’m 5′ 10″ and every pound counts on the tennis court.
-I could be a taut 160 pounds one month and a soft 170 pounds just a couple months later if I wasn’t careful.
+My weight used to fluctuate in a 10 pound upward band, which is a lot considering I'm 5′ 10″ and every pound counts on the tennis court or pickleball court.
+I could be a taut 160 pounds one month and a soft 170 pounds just a couple months later if I wasn't careful.

 At my prime, I used to be 10 pounds lighter given I ran track as well.
 Oh, to be that fit again.
-Nowadays, my weight only fluctuates by 4-5 pounds since a visit to New Delhi and Agra in 2001 that changed my outlook on eating forever.
+Nowadays, my weight only fluctuates by 6-7 pounds since a visit to New Delhi and Agra in 2001 that changed my outlook on eating forever.

 Each time I travel to a foreign country I learn something new.
 For example, there are some 22 languages recognized by the Indian constitution, and some 300+ spoken languages in India.